Back to Top

 International Registration Plan (IRP) –

-Oregon-based carriers operating vehicles interstate use Schedule A, the International Registration Plan and Fuel Tax Agreement Application Combined, to apply for a new account, create a new fleet or for renewal.
-They use Schedule R for establishing Oregon proof of residency.
-They also use Oregon IRP Mileage Schedule B when setting up a new account, Schedule C when adding new trucks to an established account or fleet, and Schedule G for average mileage that an Oregon-based vehicle operates in a year.
-Prorate registration is handled over-the-counter by appointment only at Salem Headquarters or the Portland Bridge Jantzen Beach office.
+Oregon-based carriers operating vehicles interstate use Schedule A, the International Registration Plan and Fuel Tax Agreement Application Combined, to apply for a new account, create a new fleet or for annual renewal.
+Carriers may use Schedule R for establishing Oregon proof of residency.
+IRP carriers also need to use Oregon IRP Mileage Schedule B to identify operations and the Schedule C to identify vehicle weights.

 For more information, visit the IRP Web Site or check out the Oregon Motor Carrier Registration and Tax Manual.